chrisjbillington/DElauncher4Kodi/README.md

 running.
 This can be fixed by rebooting or by deleting the lock file `/tmp/DElauncher4Kodi.lock`.
 If you are seeing Python tracebacks in the terminal output, this indicates either a bug in my code or something I didn't anticipate might go wrong.
-Please report this as an issue on bitbucket so I can fix it.
+Please report this as an issue on github so I can fix it.

 ### Example terminal output